Sunday, June 7, 2026

 Trek and Trail Mountains of excellent outdoor kits and friendly, knowledgeable guides to help you choose exactly what you need.
 There’s a kit here for grownups and kids too: footwear, waterproofs, fleeces, rucksacks… Brands include Rohan, Berghaus, Sprayway, Lowe Alpine and Mountain Equipment.

-Early Music Shop The World’s largest selection of medieval, renaissance and baroque musical instruments.
+Early Music Shop: The World’s largest selection of medieval, renaissance and Baroque musical instruments.
 Come and see recorders, violas, lutes, harps, crumhorns, harpsichords, spinets, shawms, and even hurdy-gurdies – as well as sheet music, CDs and accessories.
 A must for the musically minded.

 Salts Mill – A little bit of history

 Titus Salt was a wealthy industrialist who made his fortune in the textile industry.
 In the 1850s, he built the Salt’s Mill complex to house his textile manufacturing operations.
-From here he produced high-quality alpaca wool products.
+From here, he produced high-quality alpaca wool products.

 Salt was a philanthropist as well as an entrepreneur.
 He was committed to improving the lives of his workers.
 He provided them with good working conditions, decent wages, and access to education and healthcare.
 Salt also built the village of Saltaire, which was designed to be a model community for his workers.
 With well-built homes, public spaces, and cultural institutions.